cyberbotics/webots/docs/blog/Webots-2021-a-release.md

 ---

 Webots R2021a is there!
-And it's packed with a bunch of new features, new models, improvements and, of course, bug fixes.
+And it's packed some new features, improvements and, of course, bug fixes.

 However, this article only lists some of the major changes.
 Please refer to the [R2021 changelog](../reference/changelog-r2021.md) for a comprehensive list of all changes.